FullStackFoundry/fullstackfoundry.github.com/_posts/talent/2013-03-01-full-stack-marketing-intern.md

 * Being awesome and running your own blog
 * Previously worked in a startup environment/setting

 You will execute marketing strategies for cutting edge companies that have recently acquired funding from the Full Stack foundation.
 Commitment is 20+ hours a week for 3 months.
 Office is located in Vancouver, BC.
 Days to be worked are flexible based on your schedule.
 The internship is unpaid, as you will be trained in different areas of marketing.
-This is a great opportunity to build your portfolio, learn how to use the latest tools,launch digital products, and extend your professional network.
+This is a great opportunity to build your portfolio, learn how to use the latest marketing tools, how to launch digital products, and extend your professional network.
 You will be working out of an office with other startup companies and seasoned entrepreneurs.

-<a href="http://fullstack.wufoo.com/forms/m7x3q1/">Apply Here</a>
+Sound good? <a href="http://fullstack.wufoo.com/forms/m7x3q1/">Apply Now</a>